-An annular tear is another way to describe a herniated disc.
+An annular tear is a fissure or crack on the annulus fibrosis, the thick outer layer of a vertebral disc.
+This condition can eventually lead to a herniated disc when the gel inside the disc starts to leak out through the disc wall.
 Although there are many causes for this condition, the most common one is the deterioration of the spine that naturally occurs with age.

 As the spine ages, years of repetitive motion, playing sports, and even the pressure of increased body weight wear down the spine’s components.
 When a disc between the vertebrae is pressed on for a length of time, the outer lining of the disc can crack.
 This is an annular tear.